Bam92/abelmbula/content/blog/fcc-dna-pairing/index.md

 That is it for this tutorial.
 We have used five different ways to solve the DNA Pairing challenge that is available on FreeCodeCamp.

 Which of these solutions is fine for you?
 Do you have any other solutions?
 Share with us.
-Among all these solution if I have to chose just one, I'd go for the 3rd one that makes use of `for...of`.
+Among all these solutions if I have to chose just one, I'd go for the 3rd one that makes use of `for...of`.